 I've seen baby spinach and regular spinach used for this recipe.
 I don't recommend it as the leaves get too soft and soggy when cooked at high heat.

 Morning glory can be found at local Asian markets.
 They have long hollow stems and thin and long bright green leaves.
-They are about 1-2 feet long and usually sold in the large whole bunch.
+They are about 1-2 feet long and usually sold in large bunches.

-Thai morning glory is a healthy dish, mostly.
+Thai morning glory is mostly a healthy dish.
 The traditional recipe requires quite a bit of oil for stir-frying, but you can easily cut down on the oil.
-You can also substitute white sugar for monk fruit sugar or other sweeteners of choice.
+You can also substitute white sugar for monk fruit sugar or other sweeteners.

-Morning glory takes little time to cook, especially when cooked on high heat in a carbon steel wok.
-It takes around 3-5 minutes to cook until the water spinach reaches its tender-crisp stage depending on your stovetop temperature.
+Morning glory takes little cooking time, especially when cooked on high heat in a carbon steel wok.
+Depending on your stovetop temperature, cooking takes 3-5 minutes until the water spinach reaches its tender-crisp stage.
 Once the vegetable starts to wilt, you are done and ready to serve.

 More Thai Recipes You'll Love